A Short History of the Parish of St. Edward the Confessor – 1970s onwards

 Between 2012-2015 Fr.
 Paul Inman, also a former Anglican clergyman, joined the parish as an Assistant Priest, with his family.

 The new millennium saw the arrival, on supply work, of visiting priests from all over the world.
-This has helped enrich the understanding of the parish community.
+This helped enrich the understanding of the parish community.
 Fr.
 Dariusz Bialowas, assistant priest 2006-8, established a monthly Mass in Polish for many of the Polish migrants who have been attracted to work in Northamptonshire.
-The Polish Mass continues, served by a priest from a neighbouring parish.
 St. Edward’s also hosts a Malayalam Mass once a month.

-However, an underlying shortage of priests continues to affect the Parish.
+However, an underlying shortage of priests continued to affect the Parish.
 2002 saw only 2 priests available to care for the parish.
 For a time Holy Trinity church was served from St. John Ogilvie’s parish at Corby and regretfully St. Luke’s, which had shared the Grange Methodists church premises since 1998, had to close.
-As each priest may only say 3 Sunday Masses each, and St. Edward’s church has 4 masses, while Holy Trinity, St. Bernadette’s and St. Nicholas Owen have one Mass each, this led to an agreement with the diocese in 2007 that each week, on a rota basis, Mass at one of the churches is replaced by a service of the Word with Holy Communion, led by a deacon.
-This pattern currently remains (2013), although with the arrival in the parish in 2013 of the provincial house of the Missionaries of St. Francis de Sales in England, Fr.
-Bosco says Sunday Mass when available.
+From 2007 to 2019 if a priest wasn’t available to say Mass at one of the churches it was replaced by a service of the Word with Holy Communion served by a deacon.
+In 2013 the provincial house of the Missionaries of St. Francis de Sales in England relocated to Kettering and a priest from there helps in our parish, when available.